Shuna's Journey: Story

 Crossing the sandbar, Shuna finds himself in a paradise full of extinct plant and animal species, along with strange and passive moss-like giants.
 In the center of an irrigated clearing, he discovers a bizarre and eerie tower that appears to be alive, and watches as the moon settles down on the tower and empties bodies of dead slaves into it during the night.
-In the morning, the tower creates new giants and irrigates the field while the green giants plant golden kernels of grain, which grows throughout the day into maturity.
+In the morning, the tower creates new giants and irrigates the field while the green giants plant golden kernels of grain, which grow throughout the day into maturity.
 After realizing that time is accelerated on the island upon seeing his rifle, sword, and clothing deteriorate before his very eyes, Shuna takes some of the golden grain heads; causing great pain to himself and the giants in the process.
 He is then pursued by howling giants as he runs to the cliff overlooking the sea and jumps in, in order to escape.

 Meanwhile, the narrative cuts to Thea and her sister one year later.
 After fleeing the man-hunters, they had settled in as tenant farmers for an old woman in a remote northern village.
 One evening, Thea imagines that she hears Shuna's voice calling out to her, and finds him on the outskirts of the village.
 While he has the golden wheat in a pouch, he was mentally broken from his escape from the island.
 As a result, he was reduced to a traumatic state and lost his speech and memory.
 After Thea nurses Shuna back to health, together they plant the golden grain and begin to harvest it.
 At the same time, Shuna slowly recovers his voice and memories; much to the sisters' joy and relief.
 By this time, Thea has come of age and the old woman, eager to find another field hand, urges her to either marry or face eviction.
 Instead of choosing suitors from the village, Thea marries Shuna and they live together in the village for another year while harvesting the golden wheat and helping the villagers fend off raids from man-hunters.
 But finally Thea, her sister, Shuna, and Yakkul decide to return with half of the harvested grain to plant in Shuna's valley and end the famine.